history | reviews | players | samples | ordering |

 The BI-CHORUS is the same exact circuit and sounds the same as the normal chorus.
 The only difference is the A-B Switch, which allows selecting one of two sets of SPEED and DEPTH knobs, not just a second speed, and the other features above.Don't worry, we will still be making the standard CHORUS and one more - the MINI CHORUS!

-The MINI-CHORUS came out about a week before the BI-CHORUS and we sold all five we had made, to people who saw them on our FORUM.
-Two forumites sold their standard chorus pedals on ebay ($200 buy it now, both sold within hours!) to make more room on their pedalboards.
-The MINI-CHORUS is the same thing as our standard chorus, but in a smaller, hand stamped box.
-It is the same SIZE as our small comprossors/juicers, 2.5" wide x 4.75" long x 1.5" tall not including swithes, jacks, etc. Same price as the normal Chorus, $225, as the box is a little cheaper but the extra labor to build the pedal into the small box is a lot more than the box savings.
-These have both battery and DC adaptor power, and the same board inside for the same sounds as the normal Chorus.
-Not available with options like Stereo or Depth Toggle, it's a great, simple, small chorus pedal with awesome tone!
-It is available with an external MIX (BLEND) knob though, for $25 more, as that will fit on the pedal no problem.
-Oddly enough, the external MIX knob will ONLY fit on the mini chorus due to construction differences in the various chorus models.
-The boxes on the mini chorus pedals came out looking great, really nice blue textured color.
+The MINI-CHORUS came out about a week before the BI-CHORUS and we sold the first batch quickly to made it a normal production pedal.
+The MINI-CHORUS is the same as our standard chorus, but in a smaller, hand stamped box.
+It is the same SIZE as our small comprossors/juicers, 2.5" wide x 4.75" long x 1.5" tall not including swithes, jacks, etc. These have both battery and DC adaptor power, and the same board inside for the exact same sounds as the normal Chorus.
+Top jacks is also available for cramped pedalboards.
+It's a great small chorus pedal with awesome tone!
+It is available with an external MIX (BLEND) knob and/or a Depth toggle for $25 more each.
+Starting in 2019, it was made available with the Stereo option (seen on the right), side jacks only and no room for a battery.
+If you use battery power, we recommend our standard chorus or Bi-Chorus as the mini chorus bottom plate has the circuit attached so you have to be careful when opening it up to replace the battery.

 The original Electro-Harmonix Small Clone was one of the best chorus pedals ever made - with lush, shimmering tones.
 It was originally made from the late 70s until E-H was forced out of business by the mob gangsters and Japanese chip cartels about 1983.
 It could run on a 9V battery and was fairly small.
 This pedal has become VERY popular due to it's use by Kurt Cobain in Nirvana and many others.
 From some Nirvana web sites: